faucetsdn/udmi/docs/specs/gateway.md

 receiving a configuration block for each proxied device.
 Any attach errors are indicated in the gateway _status_ block and sent along as a _logentry_ event.
-5. (_explicit_ only) The proxied device's _config_ block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
+5. (_explicit_ only) The proxied device's _config_ block specifies any local connection parameters for the proxied device, e.g. the BACnet device id.
 6. The gateway proxies communication to/from the device, translating between native (e.g. BACnet) communications and UDMI-based messages.